 After the parade, thousands of parties break out all over Toronto — in hotels, night spots, and private homes.
 Its sounds cliche’, but the best way to experience Carabana is to be there at the end of July.
 Only Rio’s Carnival is a rival to Toronto’s Carabana.
 If you miss Caribana, no worries.
 Just move your travel calendar back a couple weeks.

-For the past 130 years, the 18-day Canadian National Exhibition, which runs from mid-August until Labour Day weekend, has traditionally signified the end of summer to two million visitors from across Canada and throughout the world.
+For the past 130 years, the 18-day Canadian National Exhibition in Toronto, which runs from mid-August until Labour Day weekend, has traditionally signified the end of summer to two million visitors from across Canada and throughout the world.
 The “Ex”, as it is better known, is the largest annual exhibition of its kind anywhere.
 Situated on the shores of Lake Ontario, the Ex is a 350-acre carnival of entertainment, rides, buildings, sports and agriculture.
 It is also the site of the Royal Agricultural Winter Fair held each November.

 Attractions featured in our Photo Tour include CN Tower, Chinatown, Toronto Island Park, Hockey Hall of Fame, Dundas Square, Distillery Historic District and St. Lawrence Market.